Balint0928/quartz/content/Core Rules/f_Character Creation/f_Classes/Class Features/Monk Tradition.md

 ### Way of the Warden

-- You gain proficiency with a weapon of your choice and you gain [[content/Core Rules/f_Character Creation/f_Classes/Class Roles/Role Features/Weapon Mastery]] with that weapon.
+- Gain [[Weapon Mastery]] with a weapon of your choice.

-- All effects controlled by the monk that would affect Unarmed attacks, also applies to the monk weapon chosen by the [[content/Core Rules/f_Character Creation/f_Classes/Class Roles/Role Features/Weapon Mastery]].
-You may only choose a monk weapon for these effects.
+- All effects controlled by the monk that would affect Unarmed attacks, also applies to the monk weapon chosen by the [[Weapon Mastery]] You may only choose a monk weapon for these effects.

-- ==*Gain an Advanced Fighting Style?*==
+- Increase your DV by your current spirit.